 After on-boarding 20 countries by 2010, and 23 in 2011, Western Union added only 2 countries to its digital footprint in 2012-2014, but then added 9 in 2015.
 It is now covering 90+% of the world outbound send countries by transfer volume, and remaining ones are either too small or are constrained by government regulations that prohibit online remittances.
 When UAE, among top-10 countries in outbound remittance volumes, decides to allow digital money transfers, there is little doubt that Western Union’s effort in securing its digital market share there would be immediate and massive.
 70+% of Western Union customers have bank accounts, but only 9% of consumer revenue comes from digital channels, and it is not because the company doesn’t have the right digital offering.
 The usage of digital channel varies dramatically by corridor or, to be more precise, by ethnicity.
 As we discuss later, there are many fundamental differences among Indians, Filipinos, Chinese, Mexicans and other major migrant groups living in USA.
 One such difference is a ratio of disclosed income.
 For Indians, who happened to be mostly in white-collar jobs, that ratio is very high.
 But many other nationalities get paid in cash and avoid taxes (think of your typical babysitter, a gardener, or a cab driver).
 Using digital channels is not a consideration for those groups because while saving few dollars they have a much more significant concern about being reported to IRS.

 Such prioritization across corridors also makes sense in the offline word.
 Western Union’s agent network went from 200K agents in 2006 to 485K in 2011.
 By 2017, that number only increased to 550,000.
 Why such slowdown in adding new agents?
-Because 30% of those agents are already not seeing any remittances according to 2015 10-K:
+Because around 30% of those agents are already not seeing any remittances according to 2016 annual filing:

-“As of December 31, 2015 , approximately 70% of our locations had experienced money transfer activity in the previous 12 months.”
+“As of December 31, 2016 , more than 70% of our locations had experienced money transfer activity in the previous 12 months”

 Western Union is not unique in its business-savvy prioritization of where to offer its services.
 For all their posturing about helping “poor” and “unbanked,” FinTech remittance startups continue setting up offices in the world’s wealthiest cities targeting well-off and tech-savvy senders while conveniently accusing Western Union of being a high-price monopoly.
 See the world’s most expensive corridors here and then check which startups are offering services for those: